 I had all of those symptoms, plus many of the ones listed under zinc deficiency (and we did discover a zinc deficiency as well as a Vitamin D deficiency about 18 months ago.
 And yet, I couldn’t find one doctor (in person or online) who wasn’t totally skeptical and dismissive of the idea that IUDs are causing these issues and that copper toxicity could be a problem.
 I’m not that crunchy mom who doesn’t believe in any western medicine (not judging, just giving you an idea of where I come from and how I approach western medicine).
 I give my kids ibuprofen, we vaccinate, I’ve gotten a flu shot every year since law school.
 But I also know that I have struggled with health issues since the birth of my first son that have gone unrecognized, been dismissed, and have not been well-explained to me by doctors.
 I know now that autoimmune illness is still very misunderstood and thyroid treatments are outdated and overgeneralized based on a “normal range” that may not work for everyone.
 I have been helped by alternative medicines and treatments and I refuse to dismiss those as hokey or with an eye roll.
 I have learned to be a health advocate for myself because clearly no one else will.
 And I’ve realized that women are often dismissed as irrational or depressed (if you’re a woman of color this is even more common).
 Heart attacks are dismissed as anxiety, for example.
 And IUD issues seem to be attributed to things like age (I’m 39) or being in your head.
 But the more I read other women’s stories about how they felt like they turned into a different person after getting the copper IUD, the more I realized that I wasn’t alone.
 I believe the Paraguard copper IUD is making many women sick.
 I believe that we can get better and much of this improvement will come from alternative medicine treatments.
 And I believe our doctors need to start listening to us and do better by us.

 If a woman in a mom’s group or a friend says they are thinking about getting an IUD I immediately tell them my experience.
 I know many women have had one and loved their experience.
 They are convenient for sure.
 But I’ve lost the last 2 1/2 years of good health and struggled and suffered and in turn so has my family.
 These issues are so misunderstood and they can impact your marriage, your kids, your job, and other relationships.
 I forget to pay bills, to renew my auto registration, to make appointments, miss deadlines, etc. because of my complete brain fog and fatigue.
 I used to be a highly functional and productive person.
 Now I can’t trust myself to do simple tasks some days.
 My short term memory is shit.
 I have to write everything down.
 I’m extremely disorganized.
 I’m a hot mess.
-It is not worth it.
+I wish I had never gotten the stupid thing.

-My husband is scheduled for a vasectomy, which is a much less invasive procedure with no side effects and is completely reversible — so why aren’t we using this method more often vs. making women to suffer through the side effects of birth control or, in the alternative, an unwanted pregnancy?
+My husband did get a vasectomy, which is a much less invasive procedure with no side effects and is completely reversible — so why aren’t we using this method more often vs. making women to suffer through the side effects of birth control or, in the alternative, an unwanted pregnancy?
 If men were the ones being implanted with devices that were then making them sick, I truly believe they would be taken more seriously.